OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 Two values are equal if they have the same type and the same contents.
 Equality checking for compound types works as expected, with a "deep comparison" of the fields.
 Two function references are equal if they refer to the same function.

-Values of type `anytype` do not have any representation that is understood by the compiler.
-Two `anytype` values will be equal if they have the same representation in the underlying AVM architecture.
+Values of type `any` do not have any representation that is understood by the compiler.
+Two `any` values will be equal if they have the same representation in the underlying AVM architecture.
 So it could be the case that if values of two different types are constructed, and both are assigned to variables of type `anytype`, the resulting values could test as equal.
 (Details of data representations are not described here.)
 Caution is advised before comparing `anytype` values.

 [Potential improvement: prohibit equality comparison of anytypes.]

 ## Codeblocks

-`{` *statement* * `}`
+`{` [*statement*]* `}`

 > A codeblock is a sequence of zero or more statements, enclosed in curly braces.
 Codeblocks form the bodies of functions, `if` statements, and loops.
 Local variables may be declared and used within a codeblock.
 A local variable that is declared within a codeblock can be used only within that same codeblock (or other codeblocks nested inside of it).